bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/SWMToC.md

 - [lu_solve](./lu_solve.md) : Solves a square linear system of equations using an LU-factored coefficient matrix, forward substitution, and backward substitution.

 ### Iterative Methods
-- [jacobi_solve](./jacobi_solve.md) : Iteratively solves a square system of equations using the Jacobi Iteration method.
+- [jacobi_solve](./jacobi_solve.md) : Iteratively approximates the solution to a system of equations using the Jacobi Iteration method.
--
+- [gaussseidel_solve](./gaussseidel_solve.md) : Iteratively approximates the solution to a system of equations using the Gauss-Seidel method.

 ### Least Squares Solvers
 - [ls_solveqr](./ls_solveqr.md) : Solves the least squares problem using the Householder transformation QR factorization.